polymorfiq-tools/Tethys/README.md

 ### Flows

 [Flows](lib/tethys/flow.ex) are entities through which data may move.
-For example, a [Dispersed Flow](lib/tethys/flows/dispersed_flow.ex) can act as a round-robin load balancer between multiple flows.
+For example, a [DispersedFlow](lib/tethys/flows/dispersed_flow.ex) can act as a round-robin load balancer between multiple flows.

 - A Flow may **receive** data